Fiserv/zelle-turnkey-solutions/docs/supporting-documents/react-native.md

 npm start
 ```

-Note: you can also use: npx expo start
+Note: You can also use: npx expo start

 ### 4. Add android/iOS package and bundle name in app.json file